xythobuz/lars/README.md

     make -Cbuild -j4

-Flash as usual using the mass storage bootloader of RP2040.
+Flash as usual using the mass storage bootloader (hold BOOTSEL while pluggin in the Pico).

 ## Hardware Connections